DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/lectures/week-6/sdff-chapter-3/_index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/j9lZRDAoecs?start=172" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 {{% note %}}
+**Bullet points:**

-These are examples of highly subjective narratives, taking place in extreme environments and employing suitably bold modes of conveying setting.
-Most films demonstrate a mix of approaches, with the level of extension being varied to suit each moment.
-Michel Chion describes this effect in Rear Window, a film in which the action is entirely viewed from an apartment overlooking a courtyard.
-It is a visual approach that is contrasted by a dynamic use of ambiences.
-According to Chion, ‘Sometimes it lets us hear the big city thrumming outside this courtyard that the film never leaves.
+* Highly subjective narratives, taking place in extreme environments and employing suitably bold modes of conveying setting.
+* Most films demonstrate a mix of approaches, with the level of extension being varied to suit each moment.
+* Michel Chion describes this effect in Rear Window, a film in which the action is entirely viewed from an apartment overlooking a courtyard.
+* Visual approach contrasted by a dynamic use of ambiences.
+* Chion says that ‘Sometimes it lets us hear the big city thrumming outside this courtyard that the film never leaves.
 At other times the sound track eliminates the larger cityscape entirely, so as to reconcentrate the spectator on the apartment itself...At the very end of the film, the extension becomes extremely narrow, focusing on a single point, like a lone spotlight pursuing a character on a stage.’

+**Summary:**

+Chion is describing how Hitchcock uses sound in Rear Window to create a sense of both immersion and detachment for the viewer.
+The sounds of the city outside the apartment can be heard at times, but they are often muted or muffled, which creates a sense of isolation.
+This is contrasted with the sounds inside the apartment, which are often very clear and detailed.
+This contrast between the two soundscapes helps to create a sense of claustrophobia and tension, as the viewer feels both trapped in the apartment with Jeff and connected to the world outside.

+In the final scene of the film, the sound of the city outside disappears completely, and the viewer is left with the sound of Jeff's breathing and the sound of the rain.
+This creates a sense of intense focus and suspense, as the viewer knows that Jeff is about to confront the killer.

+Chion's description of the sound design in Rear Window is a good example of how sound can be used to create a sense of setting and atmosphere in film.
+The sound design in Rear Window helps to create a sense of both immersion and detachment for the viewer, and it contributes to the overall suspense and tension of the film.
 {{%/ note %}}